4rft5/WMP12-VLC-Skin/README.md

 * Possible graphical issues - I'm a perfectionist, and I tried my best to replicate WMP12, however VLC's skin editor is EXTREMELY buggy, so some things may not work properly for you.
 If this is the case, I apologize, but there's nothing I can do.

 * Linux OS users may see issues with cursors.
 This is not a bug with the skin, but some UI/UX bug between VLC and Linux.

+* Click to seek doesnt seem to work, but I don't think the skin editor supports it.

 * Because almost nobody uses VLC skins nor makes them, support is hard to find.
 If you are good with XML, I would greatly appreciate advice or even pull requests on how to fix the bugs and make this skin better.